Before you apply for financial aid, make sure you meet the following requirements.

 You must submit a statement with your Satisfactory Academic Progress Appeal Form explaining the reason for your appeal.

-If your appeal is regarding a pace of progression or GPA deficiency you should provide a detailed account of:
+If your appeal concerns a pace of progression or GPA deficiency, you should provide a detailed account of:

-How do you intend to maintain good academic standards and progress toward your degree if your appeal is granted?
+- How you intend to maintain good academic standards and progress toward your degree if your appeal is granted.

-If your appeal is regarding maximum time frame allowance, please explain why you need more time to complete your program of study.
+If your appeal concerns the maximum time frame allowance, please explain why you need more time to complete your program of study.

-Statements should be typed and not more than two pages.
+Statements should be typed and no more than two pages.
 If you have any supporting documentation, please submit it with this form.

 If Your Appeal Is Approved